zhongwei-yao/zhongwei-yao.github.io/docs/research.md

 > Mutual fund managers increase risk-shifting activities when uncertainty rises.

-## 📝 Working Papers

-### In circulation

-"[Belief dispersion in the Chinese stock market and fund flows](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4599464)", with Yue Fang and Deming Luo.
+[Belief dispersion in the Chinese stock market and fund flows](https://www.sciencedirect.com/science/article/pii/S0378426624001663). **_Journal of Banking and Finance_**, forthcoming. (with Yue Fang and Deming Luo).

 > We construct a text-based degree of disagreement (DOD) about stock market performance among fund managers using deep learning models.
 In the time series, the DOD negatively predicts market returns.
-In the cross section, fund investors correctly perceive the DOD as an overpricing signal and discount fund performance accordingly.
+Cross-sectional results show that investors correctly perceive the DOD as an overpricing signal and discount fund performance accordingly.
 Flow-performance sensitivity is diminished during high dispersion periods.

+## 📝 Working Papers

+### In circulation

+“[Visible hands versus invisible hands: Default risk and stock price crashes in China](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4783414)”, with  Huaigang Long, Cuixia Tao, and Yanjian Zhu.

+> We revisit the default-crash risk relation in the context of China.
+We find that firms with higher default risk have lower stock price crash risk both in monthly and yearly frequencies.
+To identify the causal effect, we use the first-ever default event in China's onshore bond market in 2014 as an exogenous shock to the strength of implicit guarantees.
+The negative relation arises from the active involvement of the government before 2014 and creditors after 2014 in corporate governance.

 ### In progress

 1. "Stock market expectations and mutual fund performance", with Yue Fang and Deming Luo.
 2. "Retail investors and mutual fund investment styles", with Yue Fang and Deming Luo.
-3. "Default risk, external governance, and stock price crash risk", with  Huaigang Long, Cuixia Tao, and Yanjian Zhu.